 Application to the BS in Athletic Training Program

-The School of Human Performance and Leisure Sciences has implemented this 2-step process to help ensure your success and to ensure that graduates of the program will leave Barry as qualified, competent professionals.
+The School of Human Performance and Leisure Sciences has implemented this two-step process to help ensure your success and to ensure that graduates of the program will leave Barry as qualified, competent professionals.
 The steps in this application process are outlined below.

-Application to Barry University
+Step One: Application to Barry University

 To apply to Barry University, you must submit the following to the Office of Admissions:

 - A completed undergraduate application.
 This application can be electronically submitted.

 - Barry University has waived the online application fee for prospective undergraduate students.
 If you prefer to complete and submit a paper application, you must also include a nonrefundable $30 processing fee.
 Please make your check or money order payable to Barry University.

 - Official high school transcripts and all college/university transcripts